Public Safety Canada Code of Conduct

 Where it is impossible to decline gifts, hospitality and other benefits that do not meet the principles set out above, or where it is believed that there is sufficient benefit to Public Safety Canada to warrant acceptance of a certain type of hospitality, we are expected to discuss it with our manager after the gift, hospitality or benefit is accepted.
 He or she will then advise the Manager, Labour Relations, Compensation and Wellness Programs, for appropriate action.
 We will then be notified in writing whether the gift, hospitality or other benefit is to be declined or retained by Public Safety Canada, donated to charity, disposed of, or retained.

 We are expected never to solicit gifts, hospitality, other benefits or transfers of economic value from a person, group or organization in the private sector who has dealings with the government.
-Doing so without the written consent from a delegated manager is an offense under section 121 (1) (c) of the Criminal Code of Canada, in addition to being subject to disciplinary sanctions.
+Doing so without the written consent from a delegated manager is an offense under paragraph 121 (1) (c) of the Criminal Code of Canada, in addition to being subject to disciplinary sanctions.

 T) Political activity